jeswin/nsoap/README.md

 ### getCookies(req: Request) : Object

-Allows an app to alter the Cookies parameter dictionary passed into NSOAP-Express.
+Allows an app to alter the Cookies parameter dictionary passed into the router.
 If getCookies is not defined, the body is assumed to be req.cookies; which is what middleware like "cookie-parser" do.

 The following example adds additional parameters to the cookies dictionary which was already created by cookie-parser.